opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 OneDrive for Business plan as well.
 There might be some differences in the setup, which are not covered by this documentation.

+> [!NOTE]
-> Note: This guide only covers the integration setup.
+> This guide only covers the integration setup.
 Please go to
 > our [OneDrive/SharePoint integration user guide](../../../user-guide/file-management/nextcloud-integration/) to learn
 > more about how to work with the OneDrive/SharePoint integration.